Navigation Home - AA-Fishing Lakes Fish

 It's important to note that the availability of salmon fishing in Nebraska may vary depending on stocking schedules and fishery management decisions.
 Anglers interested in pursuing salmon fishing should stay updated with the Nebraska Game and Parks Commission's stocking programs and regulations to ensure they are aware of the most current opportunities and guidelines.

-While salmon fishing may not be as prominent in Nebraska as in coastal regions, the stocked kokanee salmon provide a unique and exciting fishing experience for anglers looking to target this species within the state's lakes and reservoirs.
+While salmon fishing may not be as prominent in Nebraska as in coastal regions, the stocked chinook salmon provide a unique and exciting fishing experience for anglers looking to target this species within the state's lakes and reservoirs.

 Salmon Lakes